Carlos Batara – Immigration Lawyer header image

 Actually, your question about who you can immigrate is the most common question I receive as a green card attorney.

-As shown above, when you are a U.S. citizen, you are entitled to immigrate all of your closest relatives.
+As discussed above, when you are a U.S. citizen, you are entitled to immigrate all of your closest relatives.
 This includes your spouse, parents, children, brothers and sisters.

-You are not allowed to immigrate nephews,nieces, cousins, uncles, or aunts.
+But you are not allowed to immigrate nephews, nieces, cousins, uncles, or aunts.

 If you were only a lawful permanent resident, you would have fewer options.